deviceTRUST/Configurations/README.md

 ![dt-logo-full-aot-space-w1280](https://user-images.githubusercontent.com/83282694/116271495-5219b100-a780-11eb-9e1a-f929d2e3cbdc.png)
 # Configurations
 This section contains a collection of deviceTRUST configurations.
 Configurations originate from customer scenarios as well as from testing processes and of course from the community.

+# Privacy / Anonymization
-All configurations found here are af course anonymized.
+All configurations found here are anonymized.
+Please make sure there is no private data in the configs while sharing!

 # Contributing
 To contribute to the configurations, follow these steps: